Biometrics: Turning Science Fiction into Reality in Private Industry

 - Who “owns” biometric data, the individual from which it comes or the entities that collect it?

 - If an individual’s biometric data is improperly used or stolen, who is legally responsible and how can be breach be resolved?

 - Is biometric data admissible in litigation as evidence?
 What are the standards and limitations to this?

 These are complicated questions and it is important to develop policies and best practices for using biometric technologies in advance, so as to minimize any risk of privacy and data security issues.

 Presently, the body of law and policy regarding the use of biometrics is developing.
 No federal laws directly apply to biometric technologies, although some federal agencies, such as the Federal Trade Commission, may have enforcement authority broad enough to encompass the use of biometric data.
 Only a few states have enacted, or are in the process of enacting, legislation to address biometric technologies.
-In the New England region, New Hampshire, Maine, and Vermont have enacted statutes that govern the collection and use of biometric data.
+In the New England region, New Hampshire, ME, and Vermont have enacted statutes that govern the collection and use of biometric data.
 However, Massachusetts, Connecticut, and Rhode Island have included biometric data in their statutory definitions of personal information.
 Class actions regarding the alleged improper use of biometric data have already been brought and are currently in process in courts around the country.
 Due to this evolving and uncertain legal landscape, it is crucial that entities using biometrics are well-versed in all aspects, including the prediction of future litigation.

 If you are contemplating the use of biometric technologies in your business, or if you are already using biometrics, please contact me to be sure that you are implementing biometric technologies in a proper way that benefits all involved, minimizes risk, understand the benefits and challenges of biometrics and to navigate the legal and regulatory landscape.
 Contact Christina Ferrari at email@example.com or 603 623-8827.